NickLeoMartin/blog/content/posts/2020-11-17-finding-fulfilling-work-a-statisticians-view.md

 **3. Our internal value function adapts and changes over time**

+Our journey in the working world is often starts with achieving some level of financial independence that comes with mastery of revenue-generating skills.
+This is expressed in our model by an internal value function which is heavily weighted towards skill and monetary acquisition and less weighted towards travel, making a difference etc.

+A well-documented phenomenon is that after humans achieve a threshold of income and financial security they tend to see diminishing returns in happiness from additional income and prefer to trade it for leisure and other pursuits.
+This changes the composition of our value function.

 4. Our historical data is lossy
 5. We have incomplete historical information - our journey to the present contains bias.
 6. "Fulfillment" is a fuzzy, multi-variate concept.
 7. The outcome is a fuzzy one - there is significant noise.

+**5. Our trajectory is dependent on our history**

 **4. Industrial Education & Labor pressures encourage depth-first search**